swaptacular/swpt_stomp/swpt-certificates.rst

    - "``Creditors Agents``" for creditors agent nodes;
    - "``Debtors Agents``" for debtors agent nodes.

-3. An "Serial Number" attribute (abbreviated as "serialNumber") for which:
+3. A "Serial Number" attribute (abbreviated as "serialNumber") with a value consisting of:

-   - *For accounting authority nodes*, the value MUST contain exactly 8 lowercase hexadecimal characters.
+   - **exactly 8 lowercase hexadecimal characters** for accounting authority nodes;

-   - *For creditors agent nodes*, the value MUST contain exactly 32 lowercase hexadecimal characters.
+   - **exactly 32 lowercase hexadecimal characters** for creditors agent and debtors agent nodes.

-   - *For creditors agent nodes*, the value MUST contain exactly 32 lowercase hexadecimal characters.
+Apart from the RDNs listed above, subject's and issuer's distinguished names SHOULD NOT contain other RDNs (like a "Country Name" attribute, or a "Common Name" attribute).